If You are Looking for the Best Ice Fishing Boot it’s the Kamik Men’s Nationplus Boot.

 4. Columbia Ice Maiden II

-We know our list wouldn’t be complete without a solid women’s pair of boots.
+We know our list wouldn’t be complete without a solid pair women’s ice fishing boots.
 So, we cannot tell you how excited we were when we stumbled across the Columbia Ice Maiden II.
 This incredible boot is built with female ice anglers in mind.
 The blended leather and synthetic uppers create an impenetrable layer around your feet.
 Meanwhile, the thick rubber soles provide a solid platform for all-day ice fishing.
 We love that these boots have a bulky 1-inch heel with a 0.25-inch platform.
 The structure embraces the natural shape and contours of the female foot.

 Another great feature on the Ice Maidens is the incredibly lightweight Techlite midsoles.
 These soft and shock-resistant underfoot panels have anglers feeling as though they are walking on clouds.
 Meanwhile, on the other end, the boots’ Omni-Grip rubber sole offers nearly slip-free movement across icy patches.
 Columbia is one of the few footwear companies that take the time to develop proprietary technologies, many of which are far superior to conventional cold-weather technologies.